yorikvanhavre/FreeCAD-documentation/README.md

 ![](images/gitbook.png)

 * Automatically syncing with [crowdin](https://crowdin.com/project/freecad-documentation).
 Any change done on github reflects automatically on crowdin (no manual syncing necessary).
-Crowdin, in turn, pushes all its changes in a separate branch on this repo, that can be merged any time, when we see fit, with the click of a button
+Crowdin, in turn, pushes all its changes in a separate branch on this repo, that can be merged any time, when we see fit, with the click of a button.
+* Each translation is a complete copy of the english source structure, inside the "translations" directory.
+Each translation can be built and browsed the exact same way as the english one, and they don't clutter the english source tree
 * Crowdin's interface for editing markdown files is a bit different than the one we use to translate FreeCAD, and is pretty similar to the wiki translation plugin

 This is how the crowdin interface appears when working with md files: